 - 10-minute full frame images instead of 30-minute.

-The 20-second cadence mode will be allotted to ~1000 targets per sector.
-There will be a ten times increase in the number of 2-minute cadenced targets in the GI program compared to the prime mission, that is ~15,000 target slots in each sector.
+The 20-second cadence mode was allotted to ~600 targets per sector.
+There was roughly a 6 times increase in the number of 2-minute cadenced targets in the GI program compared to the prime mission, that is ~15,000 target slots in each sector.

-In Cycle 3, a new Key-Project proposal categories are now available.
-These are programs that will have a maximum duration of 27 months and as such cover Cycle 3 and 4.
+In Cycle 3, a new Key-Project proposal category was made available.
+These are programs that had a maximum duration of 27 months and covered Cycle 3 and 4.
 They were large programs intended to have a significant scientific output.

-Ground-based observing focused programs are also solicited provided that they support the analysis and/or interpretation of TESS data.
-Up to $500K will be used to support ground-based programs.
+Ground-based observing focused programs were also solicited provided that they support the analysis and/or interpretation of TESS data.
+Up to $500K was used to support ground-based programs.

 During the extended mission new joint programs with Swift and Fermi were also introduced.